 How do they do it?
 They start with an electronic application that includes an electronic signature.
 So there’s no printing, signing or mailing paper forms.
 Next, they streamline the underwriting review by pulling all reports electronically.
 These include a Motor Vehicle Report (MVR), a prescription drug history report, and a Medical Information Bureau report (MIB).
 From these reports and the application, the company determines if you qualify for coverage immediately.
 If not, your application may be reviewed by a real person.

 Still not sure if this type of policy is right for you?
 Consider these distinct advantages.

 Did I mention it’s fast?
 I hope so because I can’t overstate that no matter how many times I say it.
 We’re talking hours (24 – 48) versus weeks.
-The speedy process is the number one reason people choose no medical exam term life insurance.
+The quick process is the number one reason people choose no medical exam term life insurance.
 Busy people like you and me.

 Here are a few reasons you might have the need for speed.

-Loan Collateral – Banks, credit unions and even personal lenders regularly regularly require life insurance policies as collateral for loans they issue.
+Loan Collateral – Banks, credit unions, and even personal lenders regularly require life insurance policies as collateral for loans they issue.
 Unfortunately, they often wait until the end of the underwriting process to ask you for one, which leaves you scrambling at the eleventh hour to get a policy in place before the loan offer expires.

 Business Trip or Vacation – Traveling overseas can be a harrowing experience with the current state of world affairs.
 Heck, even a domestic trip can be risky these days.
 A no medical exam policy may be a good idea if you loathe flying (or, at least, the falling part), don’t like rough seas, or just want to play it safe and have coverage.